LeonKohli/snapsource/README.md

 ## 📝 Release Notes

+### 1.0.4

-### 1.0.3
+### Changed

-- Added new setting `snapsource.includeProjectTree` to optionally disable project tree generation
+- Implement `compressCode`
+- Implemented a simpler code compression feature that removes extra whitespace and empty lines
-- Updated output formatting to respect the new setting
+- Updated file processing to use the new compression method
+- Improved comment removal functionality

 For a full list of changes, please see the [CHANGELOG.md](CHANGELOG.md) file.